 Over 850,000 people a year end up in the hospital because their heart starts beating irregularly.

 The various irregular heart beats are known by various medical terms.
-There are commonalities with all of the various types of arrhythmia's.
-The water cures plays an important part in that commonality.
+There are commonalities with all of the various types of arrhythmia's as there are differences.
+Often times, doctors treat the symptom or the irregularity rather than the cause.
+The Water Cures Protocol plays an important part in that commonality.

 Have you ever experienced a heart palpation?
+Ever felt like your heart skipped a beat?
 Then you felt an arrhythmia.

 Sometimes there may be a heart disease arrhythmia.
 Not all arrhythmia's happen with heart disease though.
 To answer the question, what is a heart dysrhythmia, it is the same as whats a heart arrhythmia.
 These are different words that mean the same thing.